Ponnada96/Ponnada96/README.md

 # 💫 About Me:
-I'm an experienced Full-Stack Engineer proficient in MERN and MEAN Stack.
+🎯 I'm an experienced Full-Stack Engineer proficient in MERN and MEAN Stack.
 I am passionate about building web applications with the latest technologies and solving complex problems.
+📚 I'm currently learning new technologies and believes in continuous upskilling 📩 Reach out to me on LinkedIn or at prasadponnada09@gmail.com

 ## 🌐 Socials: